pdgcam/CSD3/README.md

 | Peta4-KNL | KNL node hours | £0.140 |
 | Wilkes2-GPU | GPU hours | £0.200 |

+KNL node is more expensive than Skylake node.
+So it's better to use Skylake node for small-scale jobs that only require a few CPUs.  <br/>
+KNL node is good for large-scale jobs that may require several hundred CPUs. <br/>

 ## First-time login